ayingtao11/web_lab5/README.md

 or
 `Proxy error: Could not proxy request /post from localhost:3000 to http://localhost:5000/ (ECONNRESET).` I could not find a way to fix it after hours of searching

+The last attempt I was working on is in file `lab` as react.js